JonasAlfredsson/firefox_updater/README.md

 # Firefox Updater

-These scripts are designed to manually install and update the latest stable version of Firefox on Debian, since the original repositories do not have them.
+These scripts are designed to manually install and update the latest stable version of Firefox on Debian, since the original repositories are a bit behind.

 # Usage

-The first time this is to be set up you shuld begin with running `first_install.sh`
+The first time this is to be set up you shuld begin with running `first_install.sh`.
+This will also copy the `.desktop` file to `/usr/share/applications/`, in order to make the installation visible in the start menu.

 ```
 ./first_install.sh